SkyForgerUK/Project_2_RPSSL/README.md

 ## Typografy and color scheme
 ### Design
-Simple easy to use design
+Simple, easy to use design

 - __Fonts__: